o2ac/o2ac-ur/catkin_ws/src/o2ac_task_planning/README.md

 For a detailed explanation on the meaning of the fields of the action goal see the definition of the [action messages](https://gitlab.com/o2ac/o2ac-ur/-/tree/integrate-mtc-in-o2ac-routines/catkin_ws/src/o2ac_task_planning/msgs/action).

-For an example use case, first call
+For an example use case, first call:

 ```bash
 roslaunch o2ac_moveit_config demo.launch